 CSOs with proven implementation experience and understanding of carrying out activities in the COVID-19 environment could apply for this funding line.
 Scaling up activities must be carried out in at least one of the following four categories:

 - Education: Maintaining and expanding educational opportunities in times of crisis (e.g. by promoting digital formats such as distance learning), especially for children (mainly girls), youth, persons with disabilities, or those otherwise excluded from education.

 - Health: Scaling up existing and preventive measures against the pandemic and other health risks such as domestic/gender-based violence (e.g. through awareness campaigns and virtual workshops), especially for women, girls, indigenous peoples, persons with disabilities, and persons living below and just above the poverty line.

 - Securing livelihoods and promoting MSMEs: Creating work opportunities or expanding existing business networks, building economic resilience and agency (e.g. through training/workshops/information campaigns on issues such as micro-entrepreneurship and vocational skills), especially for women, persons with disabilities, indigenous populations, migrant workers, and persons living below and just above the poverty line.

 - Social and political participation: Promoting civil society participation, particularly activities promoting the participation of marginalised groups in local decision-making processes, adapted to local needs in the current COVID-19 context.
 For example, digital dialogues and consultation mechanisms to collectively discuss possible responses to the crisis.

-- 6700 people receive training regarding COVID-19 and it´s prevention
+- 7,100 people receive training regarding COVID-19 and its prevention

 - 600 people attend workshops on menstrual health